 5. Fairmont Pacific Rim

-The Fairmont Pacific Rim is the best Fairmont in Vancouver and also one of the best luxury hotels in Vancouver.
+The Fairmont Pacific Rim is the best Fairmont in Vancouver and one of Vancouver’s best luxury hotels.
 It is probably joint top with the Rosewood Vancouver.
-It is located at 1038 Canada Place Way Vancouver V6C 0B9, within 100m of the Fairmont Waterfront listed below and it features a Gold Club lounge.
-For your honeymoon snaps, you have a wonderful waterfront and there are loads to do nearby.
+It is located at 1038 Canada Place Way Vancouver V6C 0B9, within 100m of the Fairmont Waterfront listed below, and it features a Gold Club lounge.
+For your honeymoon snaps, you have a wonderful waterfront, and there are loads to do nearby.

 This hotel also has a main lobby bar which is the place to see and be seen in Vancouver and is great for people watching.
-It has probably the most stunning pool in Vancouver which is surrounded by loungers and cabanas and is a great place to hang out in the summer.
-Rounding the hotel off is an outdoor terrace, a garden, and the Botanist Restaurant which offers a menu inspired by the principals of botany, organic farming, and sustainable sourcing.
+It has probably the most stunning pool in Vancouver, surrounded by loungers and cabanas, and is a great place to hang out in the summer.
+Rounding the hotel off is an outdoor terrace, a garden, and the Botanist Restaurant, which offers a menu inspired by the principles of botany, organic farming, and sustainable sourcing.

 The lobby lounge is a really fun feature of this hotel as it turns into a bar at night and attracts some of Vancouver’s finest try-hards.
 It’s to people watch but can be quite lively and is certainly not a relaxing lounge bar to take the family or look for some peace.